 I have made a goal to read more this year, every year!
 Sure, I am always reading things via my phone or endlessly scrolling my newsfeed, but I would like to read more things with content and that give me optimism or an escape from life for a few pages.
 Read real books and turn the pages, relax my eyes from screen time as I am on a computer all day.
 I thought I would update this post with the books that I am reading.
 You might just find yourself a good read too!

-My goal is 12 books this year – one book per month!
-I’m currently on book 3!
+My goal was 12 books in 2017 – one book per month!
+I did great until about June!
+So 2018 I am back at it.
 Here is what I have read or am reading:

 1. The Life-Changing Magic of Not Giving a F*ck: How to Stop Spending Time You Don’t Have With People You Don’t Like Doing Things You Don’t Want to Do, By Sarah Knight – This was a parody that made me giggle more than a few times.
 I received it as a birthday gift and it got my book goal started.
 I am a person who says yes to everything and I’ve really taken 2017 to take a step back and spend more time on what I want to do and what is a priority to me.
 I will have another post on this soon as I’m still putting all my thoughts together for this one.

 2. Living Well Spending Less By Ruth Soukup – This was not exactly the book I thought it would be when I picked it out.
 It was more a personal journey reviewed but I still did take some things away from it and have been working on my personal goal list.
 Goals I would like to accomplish in the next year, 5 years, 10 years, 15 years.
 Things that are important to me.
 It has taken a lot of thought to put it all on paper and really commit, I’m still working on it.
 The book contained many biblical references, but they were applicable to any religion or were understandable even if you weren’t familiar with them as they were applicable to the item being referenced.